PoCInnovation/Workshops/software/29.Flask/README.md

 Now that we are able to create users, the next logical step is to retrieve a registered user.

 But wait, didn't we forget something in the previous step?
-In a real-world scenario, storing the password without any form of encryption is a really bad practice: any person who manages to access our database could log as any user :warning:
+In a real-world scenario, storing the password without any form of encryption is a really bad practice: any person who manages to access our database could log as any user ⚠️

 Update your previous code to hash the password before storing it :lock: